 Can a Tan Be Permanent and Last Forever?

 Nothing good lasts forever, and that includes a good tan.
 So, No!
-Tans can’t be permanent, although they can stay for a duration of time, say a week to ten days.
-This is because tan only affects the outer layer of the skin and since new skin cells must develop after the old ones, ultimately; the tanned skin cells will become dead and gets exfoliated away in a natural biological way.
+Tans can’t be permanent, although they can stay for a duration of time, say a week to 14 days.
+This is because tan only affects the outer layer of the skin and since new skin cells must develop after the old ones, ultimately; the tanned skin cells will become dead and get exfoliated away in a natural biological way.

 How Long Does It Take for a Tan to Fade Completely